Climate-based pepper planting guide for Sault Ste. Marie, Ontario

 Typical days to maturity 70–85

-Gardeners usually start indoors around April 9 and plant outdoors from about June 13.
+Peppers are usually started indoors around April 9 and planted outdoors during the normal local window of June 13 to June 23.
 Most varieties need about 70–85 days to reach maturity once they are in the garden.

 Peppers are possible in Sault Ste.
 Marie, though this is the kind of crop where the margin is narrow enough that small choices start to matter a lot.

 Compared with many Ontario locations, Sault Ste.
-Marie usually reaches pepper planting season a bit later.
-That makes local site warmth more important than it would be where the seasonal margin is wider.
+Marie usually reaches the planting season for peppers a bit later.

 Best local strategy: Start early, plant on time, and lean toward faster varieties in the warmest spots you have.